noooaah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Regular files should not be changed
-12:creates a directory called my_dir with permissions 751 in the working directory 13:changes the group owner to school for the file hello 17:play the StarWars IV episode in the terminal
+12:creates a directory called my_dir with permissions 751 in the working directory 13:changes the group owner to school for the file hello 14:changes the owner to vincent and the group owner to staff for all the files and directories in the working directory 17:play the StarWars IV episode in the terminal